Kiyanilie Peseyie

-Government Service

-Between 1971 and 2002 he was in government service.
-He took voluntary retirement as the Additional Commissioner of Excise, Nagaland and entered politics.
+Early life

+In the year 1941 Kiyanilie was born to Siecha and Lhourhino Peseyie of Jotsoma village.
+He completed his school studies in Jotsoma and Dimapur.
+In 1970 he graduated from Gauhati University.
+He joined the Government of Nagaland's Department of Excise in 1971.
+At the age of 62, a few years before mandated retirement, Peseyie retired voluntarily exiting the department as the Additional Commissioner.
+He then joined electoral politics.

 Political career

-In 2003 he was elected to the Legislative Assembly of Nagaland, as the Naga People's Front candidate in the constituency Western Angami (ST).
+Peseyie won the Western Angami seat (ST) in the 2003 state election as the Naga People's Front candidate.
+He defeated his nearest rival, Asu Keyho of the Indian National Congress (INC), by a margin of 966 votes against.
 After the election, he was elected as Speaker of the Legislative Assembly.

 He retained his constituency in the 2008 election, and was then elected Speaker for a second term.

-In 2013 he was made the Minister for Public Health Engineering after retaining his constituency for a third time however in a minor reshuffle he was made the minister for Social Security & Welfare Department and Parliamentary Affairs.
-He was appointed as the Chief Whip of the Naga People’s Front Legislature.
-He was the first from North East India to be appointed as an executive member of the Commonwealth Parliamentary Association.
+In 2013 he was made the Minister for Public Health and Engineering after retaining his constituency for a third time.
+However, in a minor reshuffle he was made the minister for Social Security & Welfare Department and Parliamentary Affairs.
+He was also appointed as the Chief Whip of the Naga People’s Front.
+He was the first person from North East India to be appointed as an executive member of the Commonwealth Parliamentary Association.